What is RankBrain and How Does It Work?

 How Does RankBrain Affect SEO?

 Now, you may be asking yourself a few questions right now.
 What does this mean for the future of SEO?
-How will this effect you, as a website owner?
+How will this affect you, as a website owner?
 Do I have to redo my entire site?

 Most people will not have to redo any portion of their website, other than streamlining the information to be more natural.
 SEO writing has forced people to write to a machine while capturing the interest of an audience.
 You will not be able to streamline the process and you may notice a few changes in how you should be posting content in the future.